miguelrsgoncalves/gdd_latex_template/README.md

 │   ├── file_2.tex
 │   ├── file_3.tex
 │   ├── etc...
+│   ├── _definitions.tex             # Create definitions to be used globaly
 │   └── _list.tex                    # When a new file is created it needs to be added in this list ├── images/                          # Where to store images ├── bibliography/